ieb/EngineManagement/README.md

 ## Update on memory.

 Memory usage has proved a problem.
-The NMEA2000 library was designed for chips with more memory than a Pro mini and altough it will run, it runs out of stack and heap when dealing with ISO Reqeusts, causing the cpu to lock up or crash.
-It is possble to greatly reduce memory usage by limiting buffer sizes but this truncates the responses ot the ISO requests.
+The NMEA2000 library was designed for chips with more memory than a Pro mini and although it will run, it runs out of stack and heap when dealing with ISO Reqeusts, causing the cpu to lock up or crash.
+It is possible to greatly reduce memory usage by limiting buffer sizes but this truncates the responses ot the ISO requests.
 I think the underlying problem is that the NMEA2000 library uses temporary buffers allow it to use interrupts and to support TP packets.

 So, the code is now switched to a smaller SNMEA2000 library.
 This only uses an 8 byte buffer for sending and is written to load that buffer, sending when full.
 It supports standard packets and fast packet messages.
-It doesnt support interrupts and is a lot simpler.
+It doesn't support interrupts and is a lot simpler.

 Building with debug enabled all in ram gives
 RAM:   [===       ]  32.2% (used 659 bytes from 2048 bytes)
 Flash: [====      ]  37.4% (used 11492 bytes from 30720 bytes)

-Initial tests indicate 1292 bytes ram available at all times when runing, compared to the < 60 bytes reported with the smallest viable NMEA2000 configuration.
+Initial tests indicate 1292 bytes ram available at all times when running, compared to the < 60 bytes reported with the smallest viable NMEA2000 configuration.
 Most of the implementation is informed by the NMEA2000 code and functionality for each use is by extension only.
-To reduce the work load on a polling only interface to the MCP2515 message filters are implemented on recieve.
+To reduce the work load on a polling only interface to the MCP2515 message filters are implemented on receive.
 It only supports a MCP2515 over SPI and will only run on an AVR based chip as it assumes little endian.

-The code has, or is being verified talking to a ESP32 + MCP2562 running the NMEA2000 device analyser.
+The code has, or is being verified talking to a ESP32 + MCP2562 running the NMEA2000 device analyzer.

+# Changes

+* 20240417  Reduced the periods for battery and fuel to 5s from 10s as N2K instruments were showing -.- periodically.
+* 20240417  Output Alternator temperature to Engine Oil Temp and a dedicated "battery" (no 2) for display.
+Oddly no standard PGN for an DC alternator available.

 # Todo/Status Relay Board